Transfusion therapy (Sickle-cell disease): Stroke

 In children prophylactic chronic red blood cell (RBC) transfusion therapy has been shown to be efficacious to a certain extent in reducing the risk of first stroke or silent stroke when transcranial Doppler (TCD) ultrasonography shows abnormal increased cerebral blood flow velocities.
 In those who have sustained a prior stoke event it also reduces the risk of recurrent stroke and additional silent strokes.
 There is no evidence for the use of red blood cell transfusion in adults to prevent primary stroke, although it is recommended to prevent secondary stroke.

 Surgery

 In children and adults red blood cell transfusion to increase the hemoglobin level to 100 g/L has been shown to decrease the risk of sickle cell-related complications.
 However, this has not been seen in all studies, and has only been demonstrated for African haplotypes of Hemoglobin SS.

 Respiratory problems

 In children who have been given transfusions to prevent stroke there was also a reduction in the number of children who developed acute chest crises.
 There is no evidence about whether or not red cell transfusions prevent chronic lung complications.

+Pregnancy

+There is a paucity of high-quality evidence which has led to conditional recommendations from American Society of Hematology for transfusional support in pregnant patients.
+Recent evidence suggests that patients with prior pregnancy complications, high hospitalization rates, or preterm deliveries may benefit from scheduled partial exchange transfusions.